On this page

 const sse = new EventSource('Your API Url');

-// Listen to the open event, triggered when the connection is successful
+// Listen for the open event, triggered when the connection is successful

 sse.addEventListener('open', function (e) {